 This idea won’t work for everyone, but if you can have a place for parents and children can both get involved – go for it!
 A kids’ station can be simple: paper, pencils and crayons.
 You could create lanterns from the drawings made and use them to decorate your space (using a simple string and peg approach!).
 Add a few stickers and you’re on a roll!
-We have created Case Sheets that are specifically for kids 9+ for the China and Madagascar cases.
+We have created Case Sheets that are specifically for kids 9+ for the Venezuela, India, and Kyrgyzstan.

 Most Write for Rights cases also include an option for sending a solidarity message to an individual or community, which is perfect for kids.
 They can create cards or drawings to send directly to people we’re standing with on Human Rights Day.